Jimothy-26/webdev-projects/p01-community-board/community-board/README.md

 Describe any challenges encountered while building the app.

 While building the app, I had issues setting up my React project as I was still new to using Vite.
-I also had to reinstall node.js and learn how to create a new project through VS Code and Folders.
+I also had to reinstall node.js and revist how to create a new project through VS Code and Folders.
 I also had a hard time working on creating the cards as I was learning how to format the grids.

 ## License